sarah and dean's summer scorcher shustoke wedding

 Once the bride was in her dress with one stunner of a flower crown I jumped in the car and had a lovely country drive to the venue.

 Shustoke Farm Barns looked absolutely stunning for their big day.
-Gorgeous floral features suspended from the barn roof, the absolute STUNNER of a cake and the personal touches of decor around the venue just made a beautiful venue even more incredible.
+This is the kind of venue which is beautiful just on it's own but the gorgeous floral features suspended from the barn roof, the absolute STUNNER of a cake and the personal touches of decor around the venue just made a beautiful venue look even more incredible

 With the bride and groom upstairs with me to take advantage of the gorgeous windows upstairs in the venue the guests were treated to a Pimms and the gorgeous canapés the venue offers.